thanasibakis/data2sound/README.md

 ## Will more sound parameters be supported?

 Theoretically, it's easy to add support for more parameters here-- especially continuous controllers, since they're usually just mapping the data to values 0-127.
 However, this was developed alongside a client program (see below, "Example Usage") which interprets the MIDI messages to feed to a Tone.js synth, so at the moment, I'm keeping the capabilties of the two programs hand-in-hand.

-## Example usage

-The API is put to use on my [Data to Sound](https://thanasibakis.github.io/CS190/data2sound) project page.
-Its source code can be found at [here](https://github.com/thanasibakis/CS190/tree/master/final-project).
-(Note that this API can run completely independently from that codebase-- the other way around is not true.)

-An instance of the API is currently deployed at [data2sound.herokuapp.com](https://data2sound.herokuapp.com) for the use of client programs like the one mentioned above.
-Navigating to this page directly (ie. not the /sonify endpoint) will bring you to this repository.

 ## Credits